entando/entando-docs/vuepress/docs/v6.3.2/tutorials/ecr/publish-simple-bundle.md

 ent prj pbs-init
 ```

 4. Publish the bundle to Git.
-By convention the first version is assigned the tag `v0.0.1`.
-This tag can be modified to use your preferred versioning format.
+By convention the first version is assigned the tag `v0.0.1` but the prefix "v" is optional.
 ``` sh
 ent prj pbs-publish
 ```